maxpou/maxpou.fr/content/posts/2021/2021-10-05-RSI/index.md

 ## Epilogue

-5 months after, most of the pain is now gone 🥳!
+5 months after, most of the pain is almost gone 🥳!

 But I still suffer when I spend too much time typing.
 I can also use the laptop for recreational use, but I know I've limited time until the pain returns.
 I think I'll have to live with RSI since it's never cured completely.

 One of the things I've learned is to work smarter.
 I also take more breaks during my workday.
 I felt a bit guilty at the beginning but, I now realized that it didn't really affect my productivity.

-I couldn't finish this article without mentioning Swyx and his great post about [RSI (swyx.io)](https://www.swyx.io/rsi-tips/).
+Last but not least, I couldn't finish this article without mentioning Swyx and his great post about [RSI (swyx.io)](https://www.swyx.io/rsi-tips/).
 His blog post was like a gold mine to me.